lipemecprec/lipemecprec/README.md

 - :tractor:  I’m currently working at Leadfy, an mobile app that helps companies to quickly contact their interested customers.
 - :computer: I’m currently learning C, Ruby, React and ElasticSearch.
-- :rocket:  I’m looking to collaborate with newcomers.
+- :rocket:  I’m looking for collaborate with newcomers.
 - :coffee:  I’m looking for improving my coding skills.
 - 💬 Ask me about life, the universe and everything.
 - ⚡ Fun fact: 今は日本語も勉強している :rice_ball: